 Your story matters.

-I work beyond symptom management, getting to the root causes of your distress.
+Real change happens only at the pace your body and mind can safely integrate new experiences.
+I work beyond symptom management, getting to the root causes of distress.

 Your life is unique, and I meet you right where you are, gently, consistently, and honestly.